As we previously discussed, most arms of an agent core produce a cell of

 Subscriptions

-are both sent out to existing subscribers - entities that
+%fact and %kick are both sent out to existing subscribers - entities that

-ed a path on your ship.
+have previously %watched a path on your ship.

-gift takes a list of subscription path
+A %kick gift takes a list of subscription paths. and a (unit ship), which

 is the ship to kick from those paths.
-If the unit
+If the unit is null, all subscribers are

 kicked from the specified paths.
 Note that sometimes Gall can produce %kick